tbreitburd/Learning-Dominant-Physical-Processes-using-Unsupervised-Learning-Techniques-/README.md

 ------
 ### K-Means Turbulent Boundary Layer Case

-As part of testing the method's robustness, other clusteirng algorithms were tested on the same turbulent boundary layer case.
+As part of testing the method's robustness, other clustering algorithms were tested on the same turbulent boundary layer case.
 In this notebook, a standard K-means clustering algorithm is used instead of the GMM.
 The hyperparameters stay the same and again a script version was written.

 And it can be run as follows:
 ```bash